Choosing dog boarding kennels and daycare

 Choosing a doggy daycare

-All dog daycare businesses, including people operating as part of a franchise, are now required to monitor all dog behaviour, company and the environment in which they're cared for.
+All dog daycare businesses, including people operating as part of a franchise, are now required to monitor all dog behaviour, social interactions and the environment in which they're cared for.

 For a dog daycare to be fully licensed, in their care, your dog must be: